FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/provider.md

 ## Description

-The name of the entity that made the resources and/or services available for purchase.
+The name of the entity that made the resources or services available for purchase.

 ## Content Constraints